 Do They Actually Work?

-Each essential oil boasts unique benefits, and many individuals have claimed using essential oils has helped with a variety of issues.
+Each essential oil boasts unique benefits, and many individuals have claimed using them has helped with a variety of issues.
 For example, fans of essential oils say they can help with issues like stress and anxiety, headaches and migraines, sleep and insomnia, inflammation, as well as an antibiotic and antimicrobial.
 However, scientific research shows little evidence of the oils healing any of these ailments.3

 Biases in Testing

 Nevertheless, whatever claims marketers make, the scientific evidence for the effectiveness of essential oils is inconclusive.
 Though individuals may see certain changes in their mood and overall wellbeing by using them, the effects are certainly not widespread or typical.
-However, the one common attribute of essential oils is that many individuals say they smell good.
+However, the one common attribute of these aromatic oils is that many individuals say they smell good.

 - Just dilute the oil in a carrier oil, like almond oil or coconut oil—about four drops to an ounce of carrier oil, or twice the concentration you plan to use

 - Rub the mixture onto an area the size of a quarter on the inside of the forearm

 - Watch the area for 24-48 hours.
 If your skin does not react, you are safe to proceed

 Individuals should always dilute essential oils in a carrier oil before applying directly to the skin.
 For example, professionals recommend two drops of essential oil to every ounce of carrier oil for the safest results.
 In fact, even without an allergy, pure oils on the skin can cause burns and rashes.1One user even built up a sensitivity toward them after several months of daily use, which ultimately landed her in the hospital with a severe toxic reaction.1In these cases, individuals will continue to be allergic to essential oils even after their symptoms subside.
 So, it is also important not to use too many oils to avoid this issue.

 Pay Attention to Quality